mike-weiner/display-event-locations-tec/README.md

 ### How do I display the street address underneath the location name within the looptip?

 Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress installation.
-Click on `Display Event Locations for The Events Calendar` from the flyout that appears.
+Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
 Once the checkbox is selected, click the blue `Save Changes` button.